Photorespiration: Biophysical carbon-concentrating mechanisms

 This type of carbon-concentrating mechanism (CCM) relies on a contained compartment within the cell into which CO_{2} is shuttled, and where RuBisCO is highly expressed.
 In many species, biophysical CCMs are only induced under low carbon dioxide concentrations.
 Biophysical CCMs are more evolutionary ancient than biochemical CCMs.
 There is some debate as to when biophysical CCMs first evolved, but it is likely to have been during a period of low carbon dioxide, after the Great Oxygenation Event (2.4 billion years ago).
 Low CO_{2} periods occurred around 750, 650, and 320–270 million years ago.

 Eukaryotic algae

 In nearly all species of eukaryotic algae (Chloromonas being one notable exception), upon induction of the CCM, ~95% of RuBisCO is densely packed into a single subcellular compartment: the pyrenoid.
 Carbon dioxide is concentrated in this compartment using a combination of CO2 pumps, bicarbonate pumps, and carbonic anhydrases.
-The pyrenoid is not a membrane bound compartment, but is found within the chloroplast, often surrounded by a starch sheath (which is not thought to serve a function in the CCM).
+The pyrenoid is not a membrane-bound compartment but is found within the chloroplast, often surrounded by a starch sheath (which is not thought to serve a function in the CCM).

 Hornworts

-Certain species of hornwort are the only land plants which are known to have a biophysical CCM involving concentration of carbon dioxide within pyrenoids in their chloroplasts.
+Certain species of hornwort are the only land plants that are known to have a biophysical CCM involving concentration of carbon dioxide within pyrenoids in their chloroplasts.